runmat-org/runmat/README.md

 ---

+### **Status: Pre-release (v0.2)**
+RunMat is an early build.
+The core runtime and GPU engine already pass thousands of tests, but some plotting features are still missing or buggy.
+Expect a few rough edges.
+Feedback and bug reports help us decide what to fix next.

+---

 ## What is RunMat?

 With RunMat you write your math in clean, readable MATLAB-style syntax.
 RunMat automatically fuses your operations into optimized kernels and runs them on the best place — CPU or GPU.
 On GPU, it can often match or beat hand-tuned CUDA on many dense numerical workloads